 The five videos featured here focus on important African American stories in Annapolis & Anne Arundel County.

-The State of Maryland is rolling out a variety of programs throughout 2022 to celebrate the 200th birthday of native daughter, Harriet Tubman, and her outstanding contributions to Maryland and the United States in the fight against slavery.
-Hailed as the “Moses of Her People,” her selfless efforts helped more than 70 enslaved people break the bonds of slavery via flight on the Underground Railroad.
-To learn more about her journey, travel the All-American Road Harriet Tubman Scenic Byway.
-You can follow in her famous footsteps (by car) starting at the Banneker-Douglass Museum and winding your way to Dorchester County on Maryland's Eastern Shore.
+The State of Maryland is rolling out various programs throughout 2022 to celebrate the 200th birthday of native daughter, Harriet Tubman and her outstanding contributions to Maryland and the United States in the fight against slavery.
+Hailed as the "Moses of Her People," her selfless efforts helped more than 70 enslaved people break the bonds of slavery via flight on the Underground Railroad.
+Travel the All-American Road Harriet Tubman Scenic Byway to learn more about her journey.
+You can follow in her famous footsteps (by car), starting at the Banneker-Douglass Museum and winding your way to Dorchester County on Maryland's Eastern Shore.
 Visit the website or download the guide here.
 To be a part of the Tubman 200 Bicentennial celebration, click here.

 A portrait of Harriet Tubman from the album of Emily Howland.
 Image courtesy of the Collection of the National Museum of African American History and Culture shared with the Library of Congress.

 Discover more about African American Heritage & History with a guided walking tour from historic Annapolis to Southern Anne Arundel County.